jordipons/sklearn-audio-transfer-learning/README.md

 Note that in line ? one can configure the script, and in lines ? one can set several sklearn classifiers.
 For example, with this setup we get that ? accuracy.

+This can be run in a CPU.
+Didactic porpuses.

 ## Scripts directory
 - `knn_audioset.py`: run it to reproduce our nearest-neigbour Audioset results.